Phasma-Tacitus/mod-examples/EmptyArchive/README.md

 ### Technical Details

-This archive was created using ```construct``` with the following command:
+This archive can be recreated using ```construct``` with the following command:
 ```
-construct --solid --levels rrrrrrrrrrcrrrcc
+construct archive --solid --levels rrrrrrrrrrcrrrcc
 ```

 * Levels 10, 14, and 15 are cyberspace.